MakeupStudio/Makeup/README.md

 # Makeup 💋

-SwiftDSL for rendering HTML.
+Swift DSL for rendering HTML.
 Not the first, but the best (will become, one day... 😌)

 ## Usage